 [i] B. Neuenschwander & al., Surface structuring with ultra-short laser pulses: Basics, limitations and needs for high throughput, 8th International Conference on Photonic Technologies LANE 2014

 Multibeam programmable beam shaping allows to scale up the productivity of the micromachining process with the parallelization, while making full use of the capital investment.
-And it does it in a flexible way, as the “laser tool” – by analogy to the standard mechanical tool – can be digitally switched by software.
+And it’s done in a flexible way, as the “laser tool” – by analogy to the standard mechanical tool – can be digitally switched by software in a split-second.

 Laser can always run at full power with each of the beamlets operating at the optimal processing point, no matter the material or the optical configuration: there is no more trade-off between throughput and quality!